Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Results

 Figure~\ref{fig:Mijk_lamdep} shows the $\lambda$ dependence of the nonzero components of the MO with $\bm{\lambda}_{\bm{k}} \parallel \bm{J}$, $J=0.1$, and $T=0.01$.
 In (a) and (b), we show the results for $\bm{J}=(J,0,0)$ in the AFM and FM, respectively.
 The results for $\bm{J}=(0,0,J)$ in the AFM and FM are shown in (c) and (d).
 Compared with the dependence on $J$ in Fig.~\ref{fig:Mijk_jdep}, there is little dependence on $\lambda$.
 This result is a consequence of the SOC, which is parallel to the magnetic moment, having little effect on the magnetic structures.
-The results for the one-orbital model of RuO$_2$~\cite{roig:prb2024} are shown in Supplemental Material~\cite{supple} and the similar results are obtained.
+The MO captures the nonrelativistic properties of the model well.
+The results for the one-orbital model of RuO$_2$~\cite{roig:prb2024} are also shown in Supplemental Material~\cite{supple} and similar results are obtained.

+Next, we investigate the thermodynamic relation of the MO.
+We calculate the $\mu$ dependence of the nonzero components of the MO in the collinear antiferromagnetic state with $\bm{J}=(J,0,0)$ and $\bm{\lambda}_{\bm{k}} \parallel \bm{J}$.
+To obtain an insulating region, we set $J=0.5$. $\lambda$ is set to 0.1.
+In addition, we choose $T=0.01$, much smaller than the insulating gap ($E_g \sim 0.6$), to avoid technical difficulties in numerical calculations.
+The electronic band structure of the insulating AFM is shown in Fig.~\ref{fig:Mijk_mudep}(a) and the $\mu$ dependence of the finite component of the MO is shown in (b) and (c).
+We confirm the linear dependence of the MO on $\mu$ within the insulating gap, supporting the discussion in the previous subsection.
+The finite slope is indicative of the corresponding responses shown in Table.~\ref{tab:response}.
+We also note that the slope may vary even if the parameters of the Hamiltonian are changed while keeping the insulating gap open, implying that there is no topological constraint in this situation.